Could You Be Affected by the LUHFT Data Breach?

 14,000

-What do we know about the LUHFT data breach claim?
+What do we know about the LUHFT data breach?

 • Trust chief executive James Sumner apologised for the error.
 He confirmed the data exposed included names, addresses, DOBs, NI numbers, gender, ethnicity, and salary details.